intuition-io/intuition/management/readme.md

 -----

 * Logbook lib enable logging to twitter, might be a better way than email to remote notify
-* Generate a report that can be fetch from shiny, the webapp, or automatically when pushing a notification to android device
+* Generate a report that can be fetched from shiny, the webapp, or automatically when pushing a notification to android device

 TODO
 ----